 Hematocrit is the percentage of red blood cells in a person’s blood.
 Low red blood cell levels indicate conditions such as anemia.
-High red blood cell levels could signal polycythemia, which can increase a person’s chance of developing a blood clot.
+High red blood cell levels could signal polycythemia, increasing a person’s chance of developing a blood clot.

 If a person feels tired, dizzy, or short of breath, a doctor may want to test their hematocrit levels to see if those levels fall into a normal range or not.